atsumiando/grade_counter/README.md

 # Description of file format
 Quizzes should locate first part of scores.

-Codes ask you total maximum scores, start position of quiz row and score column, input and output file names.
+grade_counter.py ask you total maximum scores, start position of quiz row and score column, input and output file names.

-At the end, codes ask you whether you need to remove minimum scores of quizzes or not.
+At the end, grade_counter.py ask you whether you need to remove minimum scores of quizzes or not.

-If your answer is yes, codes ask you to type first and last collumn of quizzes.
+If your answer is yes, grade_counter.py ask you to type first and last collumn of quizzes.

 Questions are followings (with example answers) ...

 What is maximum scores?: 500

 Which row does grading start: 3

 Which column does scores start: 3

-Input file name is (add quotation marks): 'grades.txt' Output file name is (add quotation marks): 'finalgrades.txt' Do you need to remove minimum scores of quizzes? (add quotation marks) : 'yes' Enter first quiz column: 3
+Input file name is (add quotation marks): 'grades.txt'

+Output file name is (add quotation marks): 'finalgrades.txt'

+Do you need to remove minimum scores of quizzes? (add quotation marks) : 'yes'

+Enter first quiz column: 3

 Enter last quiz column: 8

 # Outcome

 	NAME1	id1 250	B #from 2nd_line(students total scores and grade)